UNCLASSIFIED (U)

 15 fam 954 safety, health, and environmental design standards

-For the design of new construction or major renovations, the Department of State will conform with OSHA and EPA standards at posts abroad and with host-country standards as required.
+For the design of new construction or major renovations, the Department of State will conform with OSHA and Environmental Protection Agency (EPA) standards at posts abroad and with host-country standards as required.
 Application of such standards, as incorporated into OBO Design Standards, will be at the discretion of the architect or engineer who will follow U.S. standards to the fullest extent practical, unless precluded by host-country standards.
 In order to ensure acceptable indoor air quality in Department of State office buildings, ASHRAE (American Society of Heating, Refrigerating and Air-Conditioning Engineers) Standard 62.2-2022 (or the most recent version), Ventilation for Acceptable Indoor Air Quality, will be followed.

 15 fam 955 construction standards